simonspa/ansible-role-eudaq/README.md

-Role Name
+Ansible Role for EUDAQ2
 =========

-A brief description of the role goes here.
+This role installs and deploys EUEDAQ2 through Ansible

 Requirements
 ------------